BigBigDoudou/otoroshi/README.md

   property :fruits, [], one_of: [:apple, :pear]
 end

-# These examples will raise an Otoroshi::NotAcceptedError
+# These examples will raise an Otoroshi::OneOfError
-# with message: ":fruits contains elements that are not included in [:apple, :pear]"
+# with message: ":fruits contains elements that are not in [:apple, :pear]"
 Example.new(fruits: [:apple, :banana])
 instance.fruit = [:apple, :banana]
 instance.fruit << :banana